patorrad/noteTaker/README.md

 ## Installation

-To run the app locally with Node.js the following are dependencies need to be installed:
+To run the app locally with Node.js the following are dependencies that need to be installed:

  * Express
  * Path